hunzhiwange/framework/README.md

 ![](doyouhaobaby.png)

-QueryPHP was based on the [DoYouHaoBaby](https://github.com/hunzhiwange/dyhb.blog-x/tree/master/Upload/DoYouHaoBaby) framework which released 0.0.1 version at 2010.10.03,the latest version of DoYouHaoBaby is renamed as [QeePHP] (https://github.com/hunzhiwange/windsforce/tree/master/upload/system/include/qeephp).
+QueryPHP was based on the [DoYouHaoBaby](https://github.com/hunzhiwange/dyhb.blog-x/tree/master/Upload/DoYouHaoBaby) framework which released 0.0.1 version at 2010.10.03,the latest version of DoYouHaoBaby is renamed as [QeePHP](https://github.com/hunzhiwange/windsforce/tree/master/upload/system/include/qeephp).

 ## The core packages